MohamedXElGohary/iotg-fbu/siipStitch/README.md

                         The name of the IP in the IFWI_IN file to be replaced.
                         This is required.
   -k PRIVATE_KEY, --private-key PRIVATE_KEY
-                        Private RSA key in PEM format to sign IFWI.Bin.
+                        Private RSA key in PEM format.
+Note: Key is required for stitching GOP features
-                        PRIVATE_KEY is required for stitching GOP, PEI, and VBT.
-The tool requires the key filename to be 'privkey.pem' -v, --version         Shows the current version if the BIOS Stitching Tool -o FileName, --outputfile FileName
+  -v, --version         Shows the current version if the BIOS Stitching Tool -o FileName, --outputfile FileName
                         IFWI binary file with the IP replaced with the